aokinnaman/lc-python-intro/_episodes/11-lists.md

 {: .output}

 *   `append` is a *method* of lists.
-    *   Like a function, but tied to a particular object.
+    *   A *method* operates like a function, but tied to a particular object.
 *   Use `object_name.method_name` to call methods.
     *   Deliberately resembles the way we refer to things in a library.
 *   We will meet other methods of lists as we go along.